-Identifying the molecular causes of vision loss in demyelinating diseaseJanuary 2nd, 2013 in Ophthalmology /
+Identifying the molecular causes of vision loss in demyelinating diseaseJanuary 2, 2013 in Medicine & Health / Ophthalmology

 Demyelinating diseases, such as multiple sclerosis (MS), are frequently associated with the progressive loss of vision.
 The retinal nerve damage is thought to be caused by immune system-mediated inflammation; however, other demyelinating disorders, such as Pelizaeus-Merzbacher disease, do not involve the immune system, suggesting that there are other causes of retinal nerve damage.